Government by the People

 About This Website

-A different kind of political action committee.
+A different kind of PAC.

-The acronym PAC ordinarily stands for "Political Action Committee".
-Perfect Democracy is developing a different kind of PAC - "Politically Active Citizens".
-The primary focus of most PACs is raising money and then spending that money in support of candidates who will do the bidding of the corporations and billionaires who provide enormous amounts of mostly “dark” money.
-Our primary focus is on facilitating communication between Politically Active Citizens and coordinating the efforts of Politically Active Citizens as we work together to perfect democracy in America.
+The primary focus of PACs is on raising enormous amounts of money and then spending that money in support of candidates who will do the bidding of the people and organizations who contribute money.
+Most PACs are organized by corporations and billionaires as a vehicle for spending unlimited amounts of mostly “dark” money to get politicians who will do their bidding elected.
+Our primary focus is on facilitating communication between Politically Active Citizens and coordinating the efforts of Politically Active Citizens and pro-democracy organizations as we work together to perfect democracy in America.

 Connect With Us on Social Media

-Content is Copyright 2025 Gary Winston Apple, unless otherwise noted..
+Content is Copyright 2026 Gary Winston Apple, unless otherwise noted.

 Permission is granted to share with proper attribution.
 All Rights are Reserved.

-This website is paid for by Perfect Democracy - a 501(c)4 political action committee.
+This website is paid for by Winston Apple - as a private citizen.

 Powered by

-• Home
+• HOME

 • Democracy